mchlol/library/README.md

 - Fix duplicate book array issue
 - Add read toggle to book display
 - Add a remove book function
+- Create form popup modal - use a new branch for this - it's good git practice.

 #### Extra resources used